Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Introduction

 \section{Introduction}

 Fast Radio Bursts (FRBs) are millisecond-duration extragalactic radio transients \citep{Lorimer2007Sci}.
-Among the nearly one thousand known FRB sources, fewer than 10\% exhibit repeating bursts \citep{Spitler2016, chime1stcatalog}.
+Among the nearly one thousand known FRB sources, fewer than 10\% exhibit repeating bursts \RE{\citep{Spitler2016, chime1stcatalog, CHIME2023repeating}}.
 Although their origin remains unclear, the association between FRB~20200428D and a pair of X-ray pulses from the Milky Way magnetar SGR~1935+2154 \citep{Mereghetti2020ApJ, CHIME2020Natur, Li2021NatAs} reveals that at least low-luminosity FRBs can be produced by magnetars.

 While multiwavelength counterparts of typical extragalactic FRBs have been searched for, no conclusive association has been established (see \citealt{Zhangb2024} for a review).
-The campaigns include well-studied repeating sources, such as FRB~20121102A \citep{Scholz2016}, FRB~20180301A \citep{Laha2022}, FRB~20180916B \citep{Pilia2020,Scholz2020}, FRB~20190520B \citep{Sydnor2025}, FRB~20220912A \citep{Cook2024}, and FRB~20240114A \citep{Eppel2025}.
-The most stringent X-ray constraints come from the nearby (3.6 Mpc) repeating FRB~20200120E \citep{Pearlman2025}, which exclude X-ray counterparts similar to ultraluminous X-ray sources (ULXs) or the Crab Nebula.
-However, most bursts from FRB~20200120E are fainter than typical FRBs \citep{Bhardwaj2021, Kirsten2022, Zhangb2024}, suggesting that its multiwavelength signals may differ from those of typical FRBs.
-For apparently non-repeating FRBs, constraints are usually much looser, because they rely primarily on telescopes with large fields of view (FOVs) and relatively poor sensitivities, such as AGILE \citep{Verrecchia2021}, Konus-Wind \citep{Ridnaia2024, Waratkar2025}, and Fermi \citep{Principe2023}.
-Although two apparently non-repeating FRBs, FRB~20190608B and FRB~20200430A, have relatively deep constraints, the observations occurred nearly two years after the bursts, and both sources are distant, with redshifts $>0.1$ \citep{Eftekhari2023}.
+The campaigns include well-studied repeating sources, such as FRB~20121102A \citep{Scholz2016}, FRB~20180301A \citep{Laha2022}, FRB~20180916B \citep{Pilia2020,Scholz2020}, FRB~20190520B \citep{Sydnor2025}, FRB~20220912A \citep{Cook2024}, and FRB~20240114A \citep{Eppel2025}. \RE{The most stringent limits in X-ray luminosity} come from the nearby (3.6 Mpc) repeating FRB~20200120E \citep{Pearlman2025}, which exclude X-ray counterparts similar to ultraluminous X-ray sources (ULXs) or the Crab Nebula.
+However, most bursts from FRB~20200120E are fainter than typical FRBs \citep{Bhardwaj2021, Kirsten2022, Zhangb2024}, \RE{and} its multiwavelength signals may \RE{also} differ from those of typical FRBs.
+For apparently non-repeating FRBs, constraints are usually much looser, because they rely primarily on telescopes with large fields of view (FOVs) and relatively poor sensitivities, such as AGILE \citep{Verrecchia2021}, Konus-Wind \citep{Ridnaia2024}, AstroSat-CZTI \citep{Waratkar2025}, and Fermi \citep{Principe2023}.
+Although two apparently non-repeating FRBs, FRB~20190608B and FRB~20200430A, \RE{constrain X-ray luminosities to be $<10^{40}~\mathrm{erg~s^{-1}}$}, the observations occurred nearly two years after the bursts, and both sources are distant, with redshifts $>0.1$ \citep{Eftekhari2023}.